rern/R_GPIO/README.md

 ---
 _Tested on RuneAudio 0.3 and 0.4b_

-GPIO connected relay module control
+GPIO-connected relay module control for power on / off audio equipments.

 Try it - [**Demo**](https://rern.github.io/RuneUI_GPIO/)
 Can be installed without relay module to play with interface.